Crucifixion: Europe

+In 2005, a priest and four nuns in Romania were convicted of crucifying Maricica Irina Cornici, a 25 year old nun with schizophrenia, who they believed was possessed by the devil.

+South Sudan

+In 2017, the Standard News Channel reported on a series of crimes against civilians, including women being hung up trees.

 Legal execution in Islamic states

 Crucifixion is still used as a rare method of execution in Saudi Arabia.
-The punishment of crucifixion (șalb) imposed in Islamic law is variously interpreted as exposure of the body after execution, crucifixion followed by stabbing in the chest, or crucifixion for three days, survivors of which are allowed to live.
+The punishment of crucifixion (șalb), imposed in accordance with Islamic law, is variously interpreted as exposure of the body after execution, crucifixion followed by stabbing in the chest, or crucifixion for three days, survivors of which are allowed to live.

-Several people have been subjected to crucifixion in Saudi Arabia in the 2000s, although on occasion they were first beheaded and then crucified.
+Several people were subjected to crucifixion in Saudi Arabia in the 2010s, but on occasion, they were beheaded and then, their bodies were crucified.
 In March 2013, a robber was set to be executed by being crucified for three days.
 However, the method was changed to death by firing squad.
 The Saudi Press Agency reported that the body of another individual was crucified after his execution in April 2019 as part of a crackdown on charges of terrorism.

-Ali Mohammed Baqir al-Nimr was arrested in 2012 when he was 17 years old for taking part in an anti-government protests in Saudi Arabia during the Arab Spring.
+Ali Mohammed Baqir al-Nimr was arrested in 2012 when he was 17 years old for taking part in an anti-government protest in Saudi Arabia during the Arab Spring.
 In May 2014, Ali al-Nimr was sentenced to be publicly beheaded and crucified.

 Theoretically, crucifixion is still one of the Hadd punishments in Iran.
 If a crucified person were to survive three days of crucifixion, that person would be allowed to live.
 Execution by hanging is described as follows: "In execution by hanging, the prisoner will be hung on a hanging truss which should look like a cross, while his (her) back is toward the cross, and (s)he faces the direction of Mecca [in Saudi Arabia], and his (her) legs are vertical and distant from the ground."

 Sudan's penal code, based upon the government's interpretation of shari'a, includes execution followed by crucifixion as a penalty.
 When, in 2002, 88 people were sentenced to death for crimes relating to murder, armed robbery, and participating in ethnic clashes, Amnesty International wrote that they could be executed by either hanging or crucifixion.